-London is full of beautiful gardens, from Royal gardens to small gardens tended to by volunteers.
-Take a day to see the thousands of plants and flowers at Kew Gardens or enjoy quiet walks in some of London's smaller gardens.
+London is full of beautiful gardens, from magnificent Royal Parks to smaller green spaces tended to by volunteers.
+Take a day trip to London to see the thousands of plants and flowers at Kew Gardens or enjoy quiet walks in some of London's most peaceful places.

 Large London Gardens: Day Trip Destinations

 Many of London's most famous gardens are on a grand scale and are former private estates designed to dazzle.
 Here are some of London's best large gardens:

 Kensington Palace Gardens